buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 When configuring builders, you can use a ChangeFilter with ``category = "push"`` to select normal commits, and ``category = "merge_request"`` to select merge requests.

+See :file:`master/docs/examples/gitlab.cfg` in the Buildbot distribution for a tutorial example of integrating Buildbot with GitLab.

 .. note::

     Your build worker will need access to the source project of the